dymmond/sayer/docs/features/sayer-and-apps.md

 # Sayer and Sub-apps

-This guide offers an exhaustive, richly annotated explanation of Sayer’s **Sayer app system**, including main applications, sub-applications, command mounting, and advanced usage.
+This guide offers an exhaustive, richly annotated explanation of Sayer's **Sayer app system**, including main applications, sub-applications, command mounting, and advanced usage.

 ## Overview

-Sayer’s CLI framework is built around the **Sayer app**, a container for commands, callbacks, and middleware.
+Sayer's CLI framework is built around the **Sayer app**, a container for commands, callbacks, and middleware.

 Sub-apps enable modular design by nesting independent Sayer applications within a parent app, allowing reusable logic, dynamic structures, and clear separation of concerns.